golanlevin/lectures/lecture_drawing/mit_drawing_2025.md

 ### Mark-Making is Intuitive

-> Not drawings of things, but drawing as exhilarating.
+> Today's particular focus: Not drawings *of* things, but drawing as an exhilarating act.

 [![](animals_painting/elephant.gif)](https://www.youtube.com/watch?v=foahTqz7On4) ![](animals_painting/dolphin.gif)